randomseed-io/smangler/doc/trimming.md

 # Trimming

-String trimming is handled by the API function [`trim-both`][api-trim-both] from the namespace [`smangler.api`][api].
+Basic string trimming is handled by the API function [`trim-both`][api-trim-both] from the namespace [`smangler.api`][api].
 In its single-argument version it trims a given string on both ends if the characters are the same.
 It repeats this operation until there is nothing to trim.

 ```clojure
 (require '(smangler [api :as sa]))